kimsh02/awns-rpi5/README.md

 ### SOL Output

-- The Concorde TSP solver generates a `.sol` that specifies the solved tour order of waypoints and requires a directory to output these files.
+- The Concorde TSP solver generates a `.sol` file that specifies the solved tour order of waypoints and requires a directory to output these files.

 - The program will read in the `.sol` file to get the solved tour order.